 Which parts of Tel Aviv shouldn’t you stay in?

 East of HaAliya is Neve Shaanan, which pretty much only has hotels you can rent by the hour and is probably a bit grittier than most people would like.
 This is where you’ll turn up if you’ve taken a bus into the Central Bus Station.
-You may well find some people’s sublets or AirBnB flats listed here and if the price is significantly lower than Florentin, but unless you’re used to poor neighbourhoods, you will likely not like it.
+You may well find some people’s sublets or AirBnB flats listed here and the price is often significantly lower than Florentin.
+On the map, these places are a mere 10 minutes’ walk away from where you want to be, but the difference in vibe can make for a very poor experience.

-If you are used to poor, ethnically diverse neighbourhoods, you might want to consider it.
-The area between HaAliya and Har Tsiyon is generally OK, if you don’t mind seeing homeless junkies wandering around and the sight of poor African people doesn’t bother you (much of this neighbourhood’s bad reputation stems from locals being afraid of black people).
+If you are used to poor, ethnically diverse neighbourhoods, you might want to consider it if you’re looking to save money.
+The area between HaAliya and Har Tsiyon is generally OK, if you don’t mind seeing homeless junkies wandering around and the sight of poor African people doesn’t bother you (much of this neighbourhood’s bad reputation stems from locals being afraid of black people, because: racism).
 It’s actually much safer than it looks (I should know; I lived there for almost 8 years).

 Beyond that, you’ll need to be the kind of person who REALLY enjoys gritty, poor, immigrant neighbourhoods, and, frankly, probably a man, to feel comfortable.
 It also gets pretty far from the action and the beach.